 Re-Imagining Peer Review Survey

 The CELJ Re-Imagining Peer Review survey examines various systems of peer review currently in use in humanities and humanistically oriented social sciences (HSS) journal publishing.
-The goal of the survey is to uncover current challenges and perceived biases as well as possible improvements and solutions to problematic peer review processes by those most involved in the scholarly humanities publishing process (i.e., authors, reviewers, editors, and publishers).
+The goal of the survey is to uncover current challenges and possible improvements to peer review processes by those most involved in the scholarly H/HSS publishing process (e.g., authors, editors, reviewers, and publishers).

 This survey is distributed by CELJ, the board members of which serve as the project team for this study.
 Funding for the survey comes from The Mellon Foundation as a part of a larger study CELJ is conducting on peer review.